: ResearcherID : ORCID : member profile

 Organic-inorganic Hybrid PV Team

-I first developed an interest in solar energy when I was at high school.
-I was fascinated to learn that photosynthesis occurs in the plants that grow all around us, but with a conversion efficiency of just 3%.
+I first developed an interest in solar energy when I was in high school.
+I was fascinated to learn that photosynthesis occurs in the plants that grow all around us but with a conversion efficiency of just 3%.
 I then considered that humans should use this abundant energy source more effectively.
 Solar power generation is a highly flexible approach for power generation with renewable energy, in terms of the range of locations where devices can be installed.
 I hope we can contribute to the realization of a system for the local production and consumption of energy.

 Multijunction PV Team